emmajanedrews/base-template/_posts/2018-01-15-6-pet-friendly-tips-for-homebuyers.md

 If you’re putting in new floors anyway, consider reclaimed or distressed wood so the scratches add more character.
 If you don’t like those options, you can use poured concrete, tile, luxury vinyl, and even laminate.

-**5. Make sure the house has a pet-friendly floor plan.**Consider the size and layout of the home if you have a large dog or several dogs or cats.
+**5. Make sure the house has a pet-friendly floor plan.&nbsp;**Consider the size and layout of the home based on the size and number of pets you own.
 You’ll be pretty sick of your house in a very short time if you’re always tripping over your animals.
 Is the space big enough for your breed of dog?
 Is there enough for a cozy dog bed or cat tree?
 These are questions you need to ask yourself, because if you’re downsizing, you need to take into account how a tighter space will stress you and your pet out.

 **6. Ask yourself if your pet can handle the stairs.** If you’re looking for a multi-level home, consider whether your animals will be okay with all of those stairs.
 As animals get older, they get joint problems that make it difficult for them to handle stairs—just like their owners.
 If you do choose a multi-level home, look for a place that has a carpet runner on the stairs or be ready to install one.
 It’s actually the No. 1 requested item for people with animals.